Tomohisa Yamashita: Early life

-Yamashita was born in Funabashi, Chiba.
+Yamashita was born as Tomohisa Aoki in Funabashi, Chiba.
 His parents separated when he was a child, and both Yamashita and his younger sister were raised mainly by his mother.
-His real name is Tomohisa Aoki but he changed his surname to his mother's after his father left.
-His mother's name is Naomi Yamashita and his sister's name is Rina Yamashita.
-His nickname when he is young is 'Yama'.
-He is an athletic person ever since he is young.
-Since kindergarten, he started learning karate and got purple belt.
+After his father left the family, he changed his surname to his mother's.
+His mother's name is Naomi and his sister's name is Rina.
+His nickname when he was young was 'Yama'.
+He has been noted as an athletic person ever since he was young.
+When in kindergarten, he began learning karate, achieving the rank of purple belt.

-He became motivated to send in his application to the talent agency Johnny & Associates after watching one of Takizawa Hideaki's dramas and aspiring to appear on television like him.
+Yamashita became motivated to send in his application to the talent agency Johnny & Associates after watching one of Takizawa Hideaki's dramas and aspiring to appear on television like him.
 He sent in applications to many agencies but only Johnny & Associates called him for an audition.
 In 1996, he became a trainee under Johnny & Associates as a part of group Johnny's Junior.
-He debuted as a singer in a three-member Japanese band called NEWS and as a soloist in 2006.
+He debuted as a singer in a then eight-member Japanese band called NEWS and as a soloist in 2006.
 In 1998, he later debuted as an actor with a small role in 'NHK's Shonentachi'.
 Since debuting, he is widely known as 'Yamapi', short for Yamashita and Pink.
-The nickname "Yamapi" was given to him by Takizawa Hideaki as he forgot to wear pink clothing for a performance one time and was repeatedly scolded by his coach, 'Yamashita, Pink!', 'Yamashita, Pink!', much to everybody's amusement.
+The nickname "Yamapi" was given to him by Takizawa Hideaki as he forgot to wear pink clothing for a performance one time and was repeatedly scolded by his coach, "Yamashita, Pink!", "Yamashita, Pink!", much to everybody's amusement.
 His other nicknames include 'Pi', 'Tomo-chan','Pi-Chan' or 'Pii-Tan'.

 Yamashita graduated from Horikoshi Gakuen's performing arts course for high school students in 2004.
 In Junior High, he joined athletes club.
 At Horikoshi, he shared a classroom with celebrities such as Koki Tanaka, Koike Teppei, and Yu Shirota.
 After graduating from high school, Yamashita was accepted into Meiji University's School of Commerce.
 He graduated with a Commerce degree (major in marketing) in autumn 2008.